Petition for Writ of Certiorari · Verbatim

 Issues Presented for Review

-Each of these five questions, standing alone, satisfies C.A.R.
+Each of these four questions, standing alone, satisfies C.A.R.
 49(b), (c), and (d): the Court of Appeals has decided questions of substance contrary to controlling decisions of this Court, in pure diametric conflict with another division (Amada Family Ltd. Partnership v.
 Pomeroy), and in such departure from the accepted course of judicial proceedings as to demand the exercise of the Supreme Court's supervisory power.
+Following the four questions, Section II demonstrates that the procedural deviations were outcome‑determinative—the prejudice showing under which the errors cannot be dismissed as harmless.

 Standard of Review